English

 What's Different Here?
 Let Us Count the Ways

-The amount English major Justin Thomas Nash received in 2021 for winning the Sophie Kerr Prize, the largest undergraduate literary prize in the country.
+The amount English major Sophie Foster received in 2024 for winning the Sophie Kerr Prize, the largest undergraduate literary prize in the country.

 That's more than the National Book Award and the Pulitzer Prize, combined.
 In more than 50 years of the prize, over $1.5 million has been awarded.
 Watch 2020 Prize winner Mary Sprague, who also took home more than 63k, interviewd by CBS News.
 And that's only part of the story.
 Each year the other half of the endowment supports scholarships, books, events with writers and scholars, and experiential learning opportunities for all majors and minors.

-Recent internship experiences: Apollo Theater (NYC), Capital Gazette (Annapolis), Copper Canyon Press (Port Townsend, WA), C-SPAN (DC), Delaware Today Magazine (Wilmington), Law Offices (various locations), Library of Congress (DC), Maryland House of Delegates (Annapolis), National Portrait Gallery (DC), Today Media Custom Communications (Baltimore) Triada Literary Agency (PA).
-On campus: Cherry Tree, The Elm, O'Neill Literary House, Pegasus, Washington College Review.
+Recent internship experiences: Apollo Theater (NYC), Capital Gazette (Annapolis), Copper Canyon Press (Port Townsend, WA), C-SPAN (DC), Delaware State News, Hagley Museum and Library, Law Offices (various locations), Library of Congress (DC), Maryland State Archives, National Portrait Gallery (DC), Today Media Custom Communications (Baltimore), Triada Literary Agency (PA), Smithsonian American Art Museum, Spiteful Books Winterthur Museum and Archive.
+On campus: Athletics Communication, Cherry Tree, The Elm, O'Neill Literary House, Marketing and Communication, Pegasus, Washington College Review.

 100%